MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Method

 \section{Method}

-In order to endow large language models with multimodal generation capabilities, we introduce a structured framework that integrates pretrained multimodal large language models and text-to-image generation models.
-To address the discrepancies across model domains, we introduce special visual tokens—termed ``generative vokens"—that are able to direct training on raw images.
-Moreover, we advance a two-stage training method, coupled with a classifier-free guidance strategy, to further enhance the quality of generation.
-Subsequent sections will provide a detailed exploration of these elements.
+In order to endow Large Language Models with multimodal generation capabilities, we introduce a new framework that integrates pretrained multimodal Large Language Models and text-to-image generation models.
+Central to our approach is the introduction of “generative vokens”, special visual tokens that effectively bridge the textual and visual domains during the training process.
+Additionally, we implement a two-stage training method combined with a classifier-free guidance strategy to enhance the quality and coherence of generated outputs.
+Fig.~\ref{fig:overview} provides an overview of our model structure. \modelname primarily consists of two modules: the Multimodal Understanding module, utilizing the pretrained multimodal large language model (MiniGPT-4) for handling multimodal inputs, and the Multimodal Generation module, employing Stable Diffusion for generating visual outputs.